hazelcb7/nancyzenyoga.github.io/README.md

         <div class="hero-content">
             <span class="hero-emoji">🧘‍♀️</span>
             <h1>Find Your Flow</h1>
-            <p>Personalized yoga instruction in the comfort of your own home</p>
+            <p>Personalized yoga instruction in the comfort of your own home or location of your choosing</p>
             <a href="#contact" class="btn">Book a Session</a>
         </div>
     </section>